as1ndu/as1ndu/content/blog/why-bockchain-is-not-yet-main-stream.md

 ## What are People are doing?

-There are mostly two thing that go on in the blockchains industry, a) Building of blockchain solutions, and b) Speculation/Investing
+There are majorly two things that go on in the blockchains industry, a) Building of blockchain solutions, and b) Speculation/Investing

 ### a) Building